Hours

 About the Program

 What happens when Jews stop playing by the rules?
-Join us for a conversation with historian Andrew Sperling, winner of the Howard I. Friedman Memorial Graduate Essay Prize, whose essay “Exorcising the Dybbuk" reveals the deeply Jewish roots of American countercultural rebellion—from the Free Speech Movement to the Chicago Seven.
-In dialogue with Skirball trustee, Mitch Kamin, Sperling will explore why dissent, outsider identity, and the refusal to assimilate have always been part of the Jewish story—and why that story is far from over.
+Join us to celebrate the winner of the Howard I. Friedman Memorial Graduate Essay Prize: historian Andrew Sperling, whose work reveals the deeply Jewish roots of American countercultural rebellion, from the Free Speech Movement to the Chicago Seven.
+He’ll be joined by painter Robert Russell, whose work excavates the cultural memory of marginalized and displaced communities, including his own—finding in Jewish ritual objects a record of what survives and what is lost.
+In conversation with Skirball trustee Mitch Kamin, the three will explore how outsider identity, dissent, and the refusal to be forgotten have always been central to the Jewish story.

 Read full essay: